 As this rule change request was considered non-controversial and no objections were received, the AEMC assessed it under the expedited rule making process.

 - Commencement of this rule change process: 24 October 2019

-- Submissions to the consultation paper to be received by 21 November 2019
+- Submissions to the consultation paper closed on 21 November 2019